PyO3/pyo3/guide/src/class.md

 ## Classes as function arguments

-Free functions defined using `#[pyfunction]` interact with classes through the same mechanisms as the self parameters of instance methods, i.e. they can take GIL-bound references, GIL-bound reference wrappers or GIL-indepedent references:
+Free functions defined using `#[pyfunction]` interact with classes through the same mechanisms as the self parameters of instance methods, i.e. they can take GIL-bound references, GIL-bound reference wrappers or GIL-independent references:

 ```rust,no_run
 # #![allow(dead_code)]